 Higher Down Payment = Cheaper Mortgage

 Borrowers using conventional financing have strong motivation to make a larger down payment than the minimum 5 percent.
 With each additional 5 percent put down, the loan terms become more favorable.
 This means you could see a decrease in the rate, fees and the cost of mortgage insurance.
+(You also will have lower monthly mortgage payments.)
 Neither FHA nor VA loans offer better terms for a larger down payment.
 So buyers using these government programs almost always stick with the minimum required.

 Traditionally, the expected and typical down payment for a home purchase was 20 percent.
 With a 20 percent down payment, the mortgage lender feels comfortable lending to a qualified buyer.
 This is because the lender can forgo the added protection of mortgage insurance.